Top 10 Japanese Candlestick Trading Patterns in 2024

 9. Evening Star

-An evening star is contrary to a morning star.
-It demonstrates a bull market that hits a state of uncertainty and afterward starts to retrace.
-It looks equivalent to a morning star.
-Yet, with a green candlestick toward the start after an expanded uptrend and a red one toward the end.
+An evening star is the opposite of a morning star.
+It shows a bull market that reaches a point of uncertainty and then begins to reverse.
+The pattern looks similar to a morning star, but it starts with a green candlestick after a long uptrend and ends with a red one.

-Both evening and morning stars can be shaped with a Doji in the center.
-This demonstrates a more powerful time of uncertainty.
-Also, in some cases, assumed as a sign that the resulting move will more articulate.
+Both evening and morning stars can also be formed with a Doji in the middle.
+A Doji represents a period of greater uncertainty and can sometimes be seen as a sign that the upcoming move will be more pronounced.

 AtoZ Markets